All Episodes

 I was a means to the end.

-And in the book, I walked through the details of what Mueller was trying to do, not to just to me, but to get me to give him Donald Trump.
+And in the book, I walked through the details of what Mueller was trying to do, not just to me, but to get me to give him Donald Trump.

 They were crazy theories.

-He had no motive, he had no link to Russia.
+He had no link to Russia.

 So Weissman just made them up.

-Um and what you're seeing now with the raid on the president's home is the natural extension of where they're going.
+And what you're seeing now with the raid on the president's home is the natural extension of where they're going because they can't afford to have Donald Trump come back.

 That was being challenged in 1976 by Ronald Reagan.

-Um you worked for George Herbert Walker Bush at 88, you worked for Bob Dole.
+You worked for George Herbert Walker Bush at 88.

 Is that true?

-Uh I did I did campaigns all around the world, but usually I would include in my team uh active Democrats as well, who consultants, because uh when you're across the the ocean, it doesn't matter if you're a Republican or Democrat, and there are believe it or not, some Democratic consultants who care about our country and care about the foreign policy of other countries as relates to our country.
+I did campaigns all around the world, but usually I would include in my team active Democrats as well, who consultants, because when you're across the ocean, it doesn't matter if you're a Republican or Democrat.

 None of them were even looked at by Weissman because they couldn't help him get Donald Trump.

-I want to talk more about the the actual dealings that you had with Mueller's team, and more specifically, you know, the New York Times labeled Andrew Weissman, Mueller's pit bull, and you dealt with him directly.
+And more specifically, you know, the New York Times labeled Andrew Weissman Mueller's pit bull, and you dealt with him directly.

 Tell us about that experience.

-Now, this is when you were are already arrested, you're in prison, you're in isolation, you you know, you spent nine months in solitary confinement, and they start talking to you to try to get you to cut a deal with them, correct?
+Now, this is when you are already arrested, you're in prison, you're in isolation, you know, you spent nine months in solitary confinement, and they start talking to you to try to get you to cut a deal with them, correct?

 Correct.